markdbenson/bookie/README.md

     1. Create a bookmark
     2. Edit the bookmark
-    3. Past the contents that Booky generates into the URL field
+    3. Past the contents that Bookie generates into the URL field
     4. Click save

 ## License and Copyright